netzkontrast/chapters/docs/vision.md

 This is not another feed.
 It's a living anthology.

-A calm, intentional space for people with inner lives, creative curiosity, and impressive taste.
+A calm, intentional space for people with inner lives, creative curiosity, and discernment.

 ---